publiccodenet/about/activities/member-relations/collect-information.md

 type: Resource
 ---

-# What information to collect about potential members for member relations
+# Potential member information collected by the Foundation

 ## Introduction